Nagovirrlakra/hppcat/README.md

 $ ./hpc.sh

+Or, do
-Or, do $ chmod +x installtosystem.sh
+$ chmod +x instosys.sh && ./instosys.sh

 then, run hpc command on your terminal